 Southern SARE administers seven separate grants, each with its own priorities and audiences.

 Our handy online guide, How It Works, describes our granting process for those who want to know more about what goes on behind the scenes.

 The process begins with the release of Calls for Proposals for each of the grants.
-If after reading a call, if you still have questions about whether that grant is best for your ideas, contact Candace Pollock.
+If after reading a call, you still have questions about whether that grant is best for your ideas, contact us at firstname.lastname@example.org.